ZipCPU/sdspi/README.md

   supported and their meanings.
 More significant differences include both BOOT mode, and HS400 which requires the DS.

-- **eMMC HS400 Data Strobe**: Data strobe testing has had some limited success in hardware.
-I would welcome you try it.
-Extended throughput testing remains pending.
+- **eMMC HS400 Enhanced Data Strobe**: Extended data strobe testing has been quite successful, but data strobe testing on the command line is not yet ready for prime time.

 - **Better time modeling**: After reviewing various specifications, it is apparent the design needs better IO time modeling.
 An ideal solution would